 Joining the Affordable Housing Group as a Steering Committee member provides you with all the benefits of Builder and Associate membership — and more.

 Steering Committee members help guide the Affordable Housing Group at the most senior level, setting the agenda and direction for legislative and regulatory action.
-Quarterly calls with NAHB and other Steering Committee members keep you abreast of any breaking news or legislation in the multifamily and affordable housing space.
+Quarterly calls with NAHB staff leaders and other Steering Committee members keep you abreast of any breaking news or legislation in the multifamily and affordable housing space.